vishal423/ngx-hipster/README.md

 ### Entity Schematic

 - Scaffold `Create`, `Update`, and `List` (and `Delete` dialog) screens.
 - Create new `json` file to describe your entity structure and place that in the project root directory.
 As an example, consider the following `entity.json` that represents the structure of a `movie` entity.
+For a more elaborate example, refer to the [`movie.json`](./../../ngx-hipster-sample/movie.json) used in the demo application.

 ```json
 {